infantiablue/techika/src/blog/posts/build-hackernews-reader-vuejs-tailwind-p3.md

 ]
 ```

 All of these activities are asynchronous, handling by mechanism from `Promise` object.
-So, even all of these item are not resolved, the event `scroll` still being listened and keep invoking `handleScroll` function.
+So, even all of these items are not resolved, the event `scroll` still being listened and keep invoking `handleScroll` function.

 To sum up, there are technical requirements to implement:

 1. A flag to prevent `handleScroll` to be invoked when API result still not be resolved yet
-2. A flag to stop `scroll` event o be listened, when no more items to load from API
+2. A flag to stop `scroll` event to be listened,  when no more items loaded from API
 3. Handling pagination across topics
-4. A mechanisim to handle all mutiple asynchronous requests at once.
+4. A mechanism to handle all multiple asynchronous requests at once.

 ## Implementation

-To deal with the first task, a `boolean` variable `loading` would be created in global state, so that we could tracking when the request is initiazlied to turn it on and set it off when all data is settled.
-We also create another `boolean` variable `endPagination` to track if there is no more items to load for a particular topic.
+To deal with the first task, a `boolean` variable `loading` would be created in a global state, so that we could tracking when the request is initialized to turn it on and set it off when all data is settled.
+We also create another `boolean` variable `endPagination` to track if there are no more items to load for a particular topic.
 Finally, an `int` variable `page` to manipulate pagination.
-Then our globla state configuration would be like this.
+Then our global state configuration would be like this.

 ```jsx
 state: {